Jimbly/dcjam2025/Jimb-TODO.md

   * decrease A varieties further - I didn't feel I needed the B varieties, or even remembered to go find them
   * when first entering zone 1+, save once, then tweak each fight to be a little harder
 * equip stats changes green/red numbers for better/worse, grey the old
+* Saturday polish
+  * zone 2 - put only the item that have a B variety behind secret doors
+  * zone 1 - needs some locked doors and keys

 LEVEL MECHANICS / NPCs TODO
   * guard needs option to not give him the gift (so you can manually fight)